Marcel Janco,(1917) Bel a Zurich at https://www.wikiart.org/en/marcel-janco

 Cut with the Kitchen Knife Dada Through the Last Weimar Beer-Belly Cultural Epoch of Germany at:

-Dada was an art movement formed during the First World War in Zurich as a negative reaction to the horrors and absurd of the war.
-The art, poetry and performance produced by dada artists is often satirical and nonsensical in nature. (http://www.tate.org.uk/art/art-terms/d/dada)
+Dada was an art movement formed during the First World War in Zurich as a reaction to the horrors and absurdity of the war.
+The art, poetry, and performance produced by Dada artists is often satirical and nonsensical in nature (http://www.tate.org.uk/art/art-terms/d/dada).
+While art history has traditionally focused on a small group of European male artists, the movement also included important women such as Emmy Hennings and Hannah Höch, who contributed through performance, collage, and experimental practices.
+Dada engaged visual arts, poetry, theatre, literature, graphic design, manifestos, and art theory, and was strongly anti-bourgeois and anti-war.

-The Dada movement began around 1916 where artists would meet in order to discuss art and vent their spleen about the war.
-Those gatherings happened at the Cafe Voltaire in Zurich and some of the artists involved were Hugo Ball and Tristan Tzara.
+The movement began around 1916, when artists gathered to discuss art and respond to the war, often meeting at the Cabaret Voltaire in Zurich.
+Some of the key figures included Hugo Ball and Tristan Tzara.

 Artists: Marcel Duchamp / Francis Picabia / Kurt Schwitters